daconjurer/HerkulexSDK/README.md

 ### Installing

-Upon downloading the repo, on the *build* directory run the command
+Upon downloading the repo, in the *build* directory run the command

 ```
 make